By the Ohio Bicycle Federation

 (3) Stop or decrease speed, hand and arm extended downward.

-(B) As an alternative to division (A)(2) of this section, a person operating a bicycle may give a right turn signal by extending the right hand and arm horizontally and to the right side of the bicycle.
+(B) As an alternative to division (A)(2) of this section, a person operating a bicycle or electric bicycle may give a right turn signal by extending the right hand and arm horizontally and to the right side of the bicycle or electric bicycle.

 Comment: The right-arm turn signal described in (B) above is more easily understood.